Ramblers Scotland director

 Campaigns & policy manager

 Helen joined Ramblers Scotland in 2004 as access campaign officer, working towards the effective implementation of the Land Reform (Scotland) Act 2003, and took on her current role in 2011.
 Previously Helen worked for Friends of the Earth Scotland.
 She gained an MSc in Ecological Economics at Edinburgh University in 2003 and before that worked for 13 years as a teacher, trainer and manager in language schools, mainly overseas.
 Helen stepped down as Chair of Scottish Environment LINK in December 2017 after 7 years on the board, and was previously a board member of Transform Scotland for 8 years.

 Danny joined Ramblers Scotland in April 2016, and is responsible for all things comms & engagement north of the border.
-He has a background in background in digital communications, PR and journalism - and previously worked for ScotRail and regional newspapers in England.
+He has a background in digital communications, PR and journalism - and previously worked for ScotRail and regional newspapers in England.
 He loves being outdoors, whether that is for running, climbing, hillwalking or photography.

 Before joining Ramblers Scotland as Games Legacy Advisor, Jeannie spent over a decade managing dance, opera, comedy and theatre productions before moving into large scale outdoor event management.
 Latterly she was Practice Development Manager for Children in Scotland for seven years before moving to India to volunteer with a small charity that provides education for neglected children.
 Home again she is delighted to be doing her bit to get Scotland more physically active.
-Since joining Ramblers had she been bitten by the Munro bug and loves nothing more than walking in the wilds of Scotland.
+She loves nothing more than walking in the wilds of Scotland.
 Jeannie became Delivery Officer in 2015.